Best Best Reviews

 score is between 0 and 5

-Maslow's Hierarchy of Needs is a psychological theory proposed by American psychologist Abraham Maslow in 1943, which describes the five levels of human needs that must be fulfilled in order to achieve self-actualization.
+Maslow's hierarchy of needs is a psychological theory proposed by Abraham Maslow in 1943, which describes the five levels of human needs that motivate our behavior.

 Key Features